ayjzhu/ncmBot/README.md

 A Discord music bot that plays music on demand via NetEase Cloud Music

 ## Key Features
-- Listen and share music toegether in a group
+- Listen and share music together in a group
 - Login and connect with personal NetEase Music account
     - Retrieve user information
     - Fetch user's playlists and import it to the playing queue